omf2/omf2/README.md

 fisher install omf2/plugins-core
 ```

-OMF2 plugin packs, like plugins-core, will install the OMF2 utility for you.
-Alternatively, if you only want the OMF2 utility as a standalone, you can run:
+The "plugins-core" you just installed is called an OMF2 "plugin pack".
+Plugin packs will install the OMF2 utility for you.
+Alternatively, if you just want OMF2 as a standalone utility, you can simply run:

 ```console
 fisher install omf2/omf2
 ```

-OMF2 can work with your own custom plugin packs.
+OMF2 can also work with your own custom plugin packs.
 To install a different plugin pack, again use Fisher:

 ```console
 fisher install your-name/your-omf2-plugin-pack